 Weight is a heavy topic (see what I did there?).
-It should go without saying that this point that you're so much more than a number on a scale, and that many factors affect your overall health, ...
+It should go without saying that this point that you're so much more than a ...

 The body mass index has long been slammed as a blunt instrument for evaluating health, even more so with new obesity drugs changing the conversation about weight and well-being.
 Now a study reasserts ...